distributedwitness/distributedwitness.github.io/pages/privacy.md

 ### Analytics

-This site uses Plausible Analytics, a privacy focused GDPR compliant analytics alternative to Google Analytics.
-By using Plausible Analytics, all the site measurement is carried out absolutely anonymously.
-Cookies are not set and no personal data is collected.
-All data is in aggregate only.
-[Learn More](https://plausible.io/privacy-focused-web-analytics)
+This site utilizes both Plausible Analytics and Google Analytics to enhance site functionality and understand user interaction.
+Plausible Analytics is a privacy-focused, GDPR-compliant alternative that measures site activity anonymously without setting cookies or collecting personal data.
+All data is aggregated only.
+In addition to Plausible, we use Google Analytics to gather insights on user engagement and traffic patterns.
+Google Analytics may use cookies and collect data that helps in optimizing the website.

 ### Advertising & Marketing